Kwang-Le/Cookie-crawler/README.md

 In addition to the code, this repository also includes an informal analysis of how the CookieBot and OneTrust CMPs store the relevant cookie consent data, and what information can be retrieved.

-The code in this repository is licensed under BSD 3-clause.

 ## Installation